StephenDarcy/GE-Assignment/README.md

 | Sounds | Modified from [https://freesound.org/home/]() |
 | Textures | Modified from various sources |

+# Blender
+3D Model was created using Blender.
+This was my first time using Blender so it is not amazing.
+I used this video to learn how to model in Blender - [https://www.youtube.com/watch?v=9xAumJRKV6A]()

 # References - (Extra videos that helped not mentioned above)
 [https://www.youtube.com/watch?v=KOf3P5y19Bw]()
 [https://www.youtube.com/watch?v=TAGZxRMloyU]()